Key Takeaway

 - Easy to repeat

-- Family can use immediately
+- Family can use the money immediately

 Scenario 2: School Fees ($2,000)

-Best choice: Bank via Wise
+Best option: Bank via Wise

-- Can pay school directly from bank
+- Possible to pay school fees directly from the bank

 - Lowest cost for this amount

-Scenario 3: Emergency Medical ($500)
+Scenario 3: Emergency Medicine ($500)

-Best choice: M-Pesa via Sendwave/Remitly
+Best option: M-Pesa via Sendwave/Remitly

 - Speed is critical

-- Recipient can pay hospital via M-Pesa
+- The recipient can pay the hospital via M-Pesa

-Scenario 4: Elderly Parent, First Time ($200)
+Scenario 4: Elderly Parents, First Time ($200)

 Options:

-- Help them register M-Pesa (best long-term)
+- Help them register for M-Pesa (best long term)

-If Currently Using Cash Pickup
+If You Currently Use a Cash Pickup Service

 Consider switching to M-Pesa:

-- Savings: $10-20 per transfer
+- Money saved: $10-20 per transfer

-If Recipient Doesn't Have M-Pesa
+If the Recipient Does Not Have an M-Pesa Account

 Conclusion

-Choosing the right delivery method:
+Choosing the right money transfer method: